Best Student Loans

-According to Federal Student Aid, the best loans are Direct Subsidized Loans because the interest rate is fixed at a low level.
+The best loans are Direct Subsidized Loans because the interest rate is fixed at a low rate.
 The federal government also pays the interest accruing while a student is in school.
 Other loans to consider include:

-- Direct Unsubsidized Loans: These loans are not need-based and have a higher interest rate, fixed at 6.21 percent.
+- Direct Unsubsidized Loans: These loans are not need-based and have a higher interest rate, fixed at 4.53%.

 - Federal Parent PLUS Loans: These loans are not need-based, and eligible parents can borrow an amount not to exceed the difference between any financial aid provided and the cost of attendance.
-The interest rate is fixed at 7.21 percent.
+The interest rate is fixed at 7.08%.